What is personal data, and why is it supposed to be valuable?

 Your price may be set in tokens, which you can use in other purposes on the same platform or just simply exchange to a fiat currency.

 In some platforms, you exchange your personal information.
-It’s similar to barter relations, the company gives you a discount or cashback or something and you give them your data.
+It’s similar to barter relations, the company gives you a discount, or cashback, or something, and you give them your data.

-Who is a buyer of your personal data?
+Who is a buyer of your data?

 Of course, as it was previously said, your info buyer is a company that needs some details for making successful ads or marketing campaigns.
 Also, there may be some individuals who will need your information for making researches and so on.